Six macrominerals are required by people in gram amounts.

 Dietary guidelines for trace minerals have been determined (see table Guidelines for Daily Intake of Trace Minerals Guidelines for Daily Intake of Trace Minerals ).
-All trace minerals are toxic at high levels; some minerals (arsenic, nickel, and chromium) may be carcinogens.
-It is not clear whether chromium should be considered an essential (required) trace element (1 General reference Six macrominerals are required by people in gram amounts.
+All trace minerals are toxic at high levels; some minerals (chromium) may be carcinogens.
+It is not clear whether chromium should be considered an essential (required) trace element (1 Reference Six macrominerals are required by people in gram amounts.
 Four cations: Sodium, potassium, calcium, and magnesium Two accompanying anions: Chloride and phosphorus Daily requirements range from... read more ).

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 U.S. Department of Agriculture: General resources on vitamins and minerals provided by the National Agricultural Library.